Contact Dermatitis Testing and Treatment in Leesburg, VA

 Patch Tests for Allergic Contact Dermatitis

 Allergic contact dermatitis occurs when the skin becomes inflamed as a result of contact with an allergen (the substance that triggers an allergic reaction).
+The result is a red, itchy rash that can be uncomfortable, but isn’t contagious or life-threatening.
 By knowing what allergens affect you, you can learn to avoid triggers and reduce allergy symptoms.

 Common triggers for allergic contact dermatitis include:

 When the immune system senses these allergens, it triggers an allergic reaction.
 Determining the source of the allergy can prove difficult through circumstances alone.
 Patch testing allows an allergist to narrow down and determine what substances you should avoid in order to ease your allergic contact dermatitis.